1585sec/1585sec.github.io/_posts/2019-10-31-Hardware-Reversing-to-find-UART-and-shell.md

 That was it for this one.
 Next time we'll poke around the shell a bit and see what we can do.

+### Troubleshooting

+Just a few ideas in case you run into any problems:

+**Your machine doesn't recognize the FTDI**
+You've made sure the FTDI is connected via the USB cable, but when you run an `lsusb` you don't see it.

+* If you're running a VM, make sure it's connected to that, rather than your host machine.
+* Depending on your OS and FTDI it could be a driver issue, check the docs for your stuff.
+* If all else fails, disconnect it all, reboot, and reconnect it.

+**"Device Busy" errors when opening a serial connection** .
+Screen is notorious for hanging onto devices, especially if it’s not detached gracefully.
+Check for fouled screen processes that may be hanging onto the device using something like `ps -ef|grep SCREEN`, and kill if needed.

+To prevent this from happening, make sure to detach from `screen` connections with _ctrl+A+D_

+**A serial connection opens but nothing happens**
+So your computer can talk to the FTDI (that's good) but not beyond it.
+Check your wires, make sure the connections are good, and that everything is going to the right place.
+See the wiring diagram above for reference...mistakes like putting R-to-R are easy to make.

+**A serial connection opens but the output is trash** We saw this in the video when the baud rate was wrong, so that's an easy thing to check.
+But assuming that's right, triple-check (srsly) your ground connection- especially if "everything was working fine last time".
+A bad ground can foul up all sorts of stuff, and is often the source of connections looking janky/missing information.

+**Camera isn't booting or is otherwise being weird** Check your connections to ensure you're not accidentally shorting anything.
+A bit too much solder or a bad angle on a grabber probe is usually the culprit.
+If you're still having trouble after that try the factory reset process (see camera docs).
+It's also possible that your board became damaged at some point, but fixing stuff like that is beyond what a beginner should try to fix.